pkulchenko/ZeroBraneStudio/doc-tips-and-tricks.md

 ## Search in the console history.

-(0.39+) To **search commands in the console history**, you can start typing the command and then use `TAB`, which will auto-complete the last matching command.
+(0.39+) To **search and auto-complete commands in the console history**, you can start typing the command and then use `TAB`, which will auto-complete the last matching command.
 You can see other matches if you continue pressing `TAB`.

 ## Auto-reload externally modified files.